AmrBenSalem/AWS-SAA-C02-Course/README.md

 Time ordered set of data points such as:

 - CPU Usage
-- Network IN/OUT
+- Network I/O
 - Disk IO

-This is not for a specific server.
+This might not be for a specific server.
 This could get things from different servers.

 Anytime CPU Utilization is reported, the **datapoint** will report:

 - Timestamp = 2019-12-03
 - Value = 98.3

-**Dimensions** could be used to get metrics for a specific instance or type of instance, among others.
-They separate data points for different **things** or
-**perspectives** within the same metric.
+**Dimensions** are other attributes sent along with the "CPU utilization" for example, i.e. instance_name, and then we can select an instance by its instance_name and display data only for that instance.

 #### 1.2.9.3.
 Alarms